DiscordBM/DiscordBM/README.md

 </p>

 ## Notable Features
-* Everything with structured concurrency and async/await.
-Full integration with all the latest Server-Side Swift packages.
+* Everything async/await.
+Full integration with the latest Server-Side Swift packages.
 * Connect to the Discord gateway and receive all events easily.
 * Send requests to the Discord API using library's Discord client.
 * Hard-typed APIs.
-All Gateway events have their own type and all Discord API responses can be decoded easily.
+All Gateway events and API responses have their own type and can be decoded easily.
 * Abstractions for easier testability.

 ## Showcase
 You can see Vapor community's Penny bot as a showcase of using this library in production.
-Penny is used to give coins to the helpful members of the Vapor community as a sign of appreciation.
+Penny's primary purpose is to give coins to the helpful members of the Vapor community.
+She can also ping members when specific words are used (similar to Slackbot).
 Penny is available [here](https://github.com/vapor/penny-bot) and you can find `DiscordBM` used in the [PennyBOT](https://github.com/vapor/penny-bot/tree/main/CODE/Sources/PennyBOT) target.

 ## How To Use